cstohlmann/oea-clever-module/README.md

 These dashboard examples represent only data from the Participation Reports from Clever.
 There are many other Clever reports that could be used instead, or in combination with these Participation Reports.
 When this data is combined with other data sources, they can illustrate how patterns of digital activity relate to learning outcomes, or answering questions related to the equity of access.
 With such combined data, education systems can start to analyze interventions help to improve student learning with digital tools.

-## Data Sources and Module Setup
+## Data Sources
-### Data Sources
 The module will connect to Clever's SFTP server and pull CSV files from daily-participation and resource-usage.
 The Clever pipeline will only bring over new CSV files.
-### Module Setup

 ## Module Components
 Out-of-the box assets for this OEA module include:
-1. [Pipeline]() for ingesting data into the data lake and automating the various stages of the process.
+1. [Sample Datasets](): Ingest sample data to understand the utility and functionality of the pipelines and notebooks.
-2. [Notebook]() for cleaning, transforming, anonymizing and enriching the data.
+2. [Pipeline](): 3 pipeline templates - One main pipeline for data extraction and ingestion to stage 2, one sub-pipeline which lands Clever data to the Synapse workspace data lake, and one that extracts the test data provided within this module to the Synapse workspace.
+3. [Notebook](): 2 notebooks - A class notebook that defines the functions of data ingestion/processing the data from stage 1 to stage 2 within Synapse (Clever_py), and an ingestion notebook used to process the data by calling the functions in the class notebook (Clever_module_ingestion).
-3. [PowerBI template]() for exploring, visualizing and deriving insights from the data.
+4. [PowerBI template]() for exploring, visualizing and deriving insights from the data.

 [CHANGE]  | [CHANGE]
 :-------------------------:|:-------------------------: